 We may use your information to service you.
 Your information may be used to maintain, service, process, analyze, audit and collect on your account(s).
 For example, loyalty reward numbers and program statuses are used to align your account with cobranded credit card loyalty rewards providers.
-We may also use your information to service your mobile account, provide you with a unique user experience, optimize our website and perform analytics.
+We may use your information to service your mobile account, optimize our website, perform analytics, and provide you with a unique user experience.
 We may also send notifications and support mobile payments with this information.
-In addition, we may update and / or provide information regarding your credit card or account pursuant to the Mastercard Automatic Billing Updater as amended from time to time or pursuant to other industry standards.
+When we issue you a new card, we may provide your new account information to facilitate your payments, pursuant to industry standards (refer to section 7 Limiting Use, Disclosure and Retention for information on third party sharing).

 We may use your information to make improvements.
 We may use your personal information to evaluate existing products and services, develop new products and services, drive strategy and improve the customer experience we offer.
 Information we collect is also valuable for our quality and servicing training programs.

 We may use your information to prevent fraud.
 We may use your information to assess fraud and other risks to you and Capital One, and to protect consumers, applicants and customers from identity theft, fraud and unauthorized account access.
 When investigating fraud, we may ask for identification documents (such as a Canadian driver’s licence, Canadian passport, birth certificate, utility bill or bank statement, or other forms of identification).